frederic-perez/Cardiac-electrophysiology/glossary.md

 __cardiac action potential__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Cardiac_action_potential)
 __cardiac arrest__ _n_ Complete cessation of cardiac activity either electric, mechanical, or both; may be purposely induced for therapeutic reasons. _Syn_ heart arrest
 __cardiac catheterization__ _n_ (heart cath) The insertion of a catheter into a chamber or vessel of the heart.
+__cardiac electrical rotor__ _n_ A type of functional reentrant activity that sustains arrhythmias, particularly atrial fibrillation (AF).
+A rotor is characterized by consistent rotational activity around a central point, often referred to as a phase singularity.
+This activity generates spiral waves that propagate outward from the core.
+The core of the rotor is an area where all excitation states converge, creating a non-excitable region.
+This core is surrounded by a spiral wavefront and tail, with the wavefront representing the depolarized region and the tail representing the recovering cardiomyocytes.
 __cardiac sarcoidosis__ _n_ [[WikiDoc]](https://www.wikidoc.org/index.php/The_heart_in_sarcoidosis)
 __cardiac tamponade__ _n_ Mechanical compression of the heart resulting from large amounts of fluid collecting in the pericardial space and limiting the heart’s normal range of motion,
 __cardiogenic shock__ _n_ Shock caused by cardiac arrest.